 - Address any “warning signs” of unhealthy self-esteem

 Children with low self-esteem will not try new things.
 They will see challenges as being too hard.
 They might think they have to do these tasks perfectly, or that any sort of imperfection makes them unworthy of praise.
 They could feel less than adequate as compared to other children.

-They will often experience frustration if they cannot do a task as well as they think they should, and they will often wait for someone to take over so that a “mistake” is not made.
-This is not a good habit for them to get into because their parents or caregivers will not always be there for them.
+They often experience frustration if they cannot do a task as well as they think they should, and they will often wait for someone to take over so that a “mistake” is not made.
+This is not a good habit because their parents or caregivers will not always be there for them.

-In addition, kids with low self-esteem will often speak negatively about themselves.
-They may call themselves “stupid” or “ignorant,” and they may not see the point in learning anything new because they feel that it really doesn’t matter if they do or not anyway.
-This can lead to a bad habit of not caring about learning critical skills that will be needed to handle life’s challenges as they get older.
+In addition, kids with low self-esteem often speak negatively about themselves.
+They may call themselves “stupid” or “ignorant.”
+They may not see the point in learning anything new because they feel that it doesn’t matter.
+The deeper truth is they feel that they don’t matter.
+What a horrible feeling for a child.

-They are comfortable in social settings and enjoy both group and solo activities.
-This is beneficial because there will be times in life when they will be expected to do things on their own, while at other times, they will be expected to perform as part of a team for a mutual goal (such as a work project or a team sport, etc.).
+They are comfortable in social settings and enjoy group activities.
+This is beneficial because there will be times in life when they will be expected to do things on their own.
+Also, they will be expected to perform as part of a team for a mutual goal, such as a work project or a team sport.

 Similarly, children with low self-esteem will call themselves names for not being able to figure out something and will see the situation as hopeless when an unexpected difficulty arises.
-Additionally, children with low self-esteem will often withdraw from social situations, not finding themselves comfortable dealing with other people.
+Additionally, children with low self-esteem withdraw from social situations, not finding themselves comfortable dealing with other people.

 By recognizing these “warning signs” right away, parents and/or caregivers can help their children with low self-esteem address these weaknesses so that they develop the social skills and adaptive skills necessary to deal with life’s challenges and social functions in a proper manner that will lead to a more satisfying and fulfilling life as adults.